Towards a Robust Deep Neural Network in Texts: A Survey: Defenses Against Adversarial Attacks in Texts

 \section{Defenses Against Adversarial Attacks in Texts}

-The constant arms race between adversarial attacks and defenses invalidates conventional wisdom quickly\cite{xlsjjzjwcw2019}.
-In fact, defense is more difficult than attack.
-Currently, there may be two reasons for the scarcity of defense methods.
-One is that a good theoretical model does not exist for complicated optimization problems of adversarial examples.
-The other is that tremendous amount of possible inputs may produce the targeted outputs with a very high possibility.
-Hence, an actually adaptive defense method is difficult.
-In this section, we describe some relatively efficient methods against adversarial attacks in texts, which can be divided into detection and model enhancement methods.
-The former defends by detecting the inputs, and the latter is by enhancing the robustness of models.
+The constant arms race between adversarial attacks and defenses invalidates backward methods quickly \cite{xlsjjzjwcw2019}.
+Advanced adversarial attacks will be developed inadvertently, requiring effective defense methods to fight against the threats.
+In this section, we describe the proposed efficient methods against adversarial attacks in texts, which can be divided into adversarial example detection and model enhancement.
+The former directly detect adversarial perturbations, and the latter aims at enhancing the robustness of models.